atch2203/blog/src/content/blog/ledsticks.md

 ![alt text](@assets/images/writeups/ledsticks/finalweight.jpg)
 ![alt text](@assets/images/writeups/ledsticks/finalpair.jpg)

 And that brings us to where I am today.
-I still have plans to make them better, since the drag/air resistance
+I still have plans to make them better, since the drag/air resistance still feels off compared to normal sundia sticks.

+**insert video of scrats**

 ## Side quest: rings
+While at practice, I noticed that some